 As works of entertainment, sci-fi films have and will continue to take artistic liberties in order to provide viewers with a more thrilling and appealing final product.
 Even when such a film takes place on our world and tries to ground itself in actual science, the real thing isn’t always going to lead to the best movie (from a viewer’s perspective).
 We would like for all our films to obey the laws of physics and science to make everything more believable – but as we’ve just shown, bending the rules is a route many take (even Best Director winners).

 Of course, our list is not meant to be all-inclusive, so be sure to drop us a line in the comments section and let us know which scientific inaccuracies in movies get under your skin.
-Again, keep in mind that slight errors of the truth do not mean the film is “bad” – it just forces us to suspend our disbelief.
+But please, keep in mind that slight errors of the truth do not mean the film is “bad” – it just forces us to suspend our disbelief.
 And we have no issue doing that when Jedi Knights or superheroes are onscreen